 Book Your Appointment With Capitol Physical Therapy Today

-At Capitol Physical Therapy, we’re here to help your loved one stay active and independent as long as possible.
+At Capitol Physical Therapy, we’re here to help you or your loved one stay active and independent as long as possible.

-Let us help you or your loved one live your life to its fullest.
+Let us help you or your loved one live life to its fullest.

 1331 H St NW #200,